Transipedia/dekupl-annotation/README.md

 8. The summarizing table is enriched with neighborhood of the contigs (antisense, closest genes, etc).

-9. From the summarizing table, a table of the contigs grouped by loci (genic, antisense, intergenic, unmapped) is built (`DiffContigsInfos.tsv`).
+9. From the summarizing table, a table of the contigs grouped by loci (genic, antisense, intergenic, unmapped) is built (`ContigsPerLoci.tsv`).

 ## Miscellaneous :